Medrine-Jepkemoi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Function that prints the sign of a number
-Function that computes the absolute value of an integer Function that prints the last digit of a number
+Function that computes the absolute value of an integer Function that prints the last digit of a number Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59